 A feed is a file made up of a list of products which use groupings of attributes that define each one of your products in a unique way.
 Attributes, such as

 availability, can have standardized values, or accepted "answers".
 Other attributes, such as

 title, can be open to fill with your own choice of value.
 Accurately describing your items using the required and suggested attributes helps users to more easily search for and find your items.

 There are a number of policies in place around how to use each attribute, and how often to update your product data.
 Be sure to review our policies carefully to make sure you understand the requirements.

-It's important to choose the format that will be best for your needs as a merchant when creating a new data feed.
+When creating a new feed, it's important to choose the format that will be best suit your needs as a retailer.
 We support data feeds in two general formats, text (.txt) and XML (.xml).